reaktoro/reaktoro/CONTRIBUTING.md

 1. Fork this repository
 2. Clone the repository at your machine
-3. Add your changes in a branch of the cloned repository
+3. Add your changes in a branch
-4. Make a pull request to reaktoro/master
+4. Make a pull request to reaktoro/Reaktoro

 Before start any change to Reaktoro, we will love hear and discuss your idea in a issue.
 In this way, we can help ensure that your time will be well spent and your contribution will be accepted.